 Internal Temperatures for Steak: 125-160F

-I’ve saved the best for last, STEAK!
+I’ve saved the best for last, steak!
 If we go to a fancy restaurant, you better believe I’m going to order the Steak Filet, Medium or Medium Rare, every single time.
 I just love a perfectly cooked steak.
 There’s nothing better!
-People like their steaks cooked all different ways, and that’s okay!
-Keep your handy meat thermometer handy (linked above) and be ready to cook to order for your friends and family.
-Internal temps are as follows:

 Here are some of our favorite Steak Recipes: